Announcements

 Save the Date:

 An Educational Day on Pediatric Hemostasis and Thrombotic Disorders will be held on Friday, July 10, 2026, ahead of the ISTH Annual Congress in Paris.
-Additional details regarding the venue and agenda will be shared in due course.
+You may find the program agenda below.

 This educational initiative is being conducted in coordination with the French Society on Thrombosis and Hemostasis(Club des Pédiatres en Hémostase – Société Française de Thrombose et d'Hémostase [SFTH]), the International Pediatric Thrombosis Network (IPTN), and the Pediatric and Neonatal Subcommittee of the SSC of the ISTH.
 The program will focus on contemporary topics in pediatric bleeding and thrombotic disorders and is intentionally designed to complement, and not duplicate, the Pediatric/Neonatal SSC scientific session.